 Reading a Good Self-Development book for just 15 minutes a day has been linked to increasing happiness, and I can truly testify of that and this is sure to be a great list of my personal favourite 30 Books that WILL change your life.

-In the three yeras reading 15-30 minutes a day has brought nearly 300 of the best books I could find into my life and I want to share with you what I consider to be the 30 Game-changer titles.
+In the three years reading 15-30 minutes a day has brought nearly 300 of the best books I could find into my life and I want to share with you what I consider to be the 30 Books that will change your life.

 Not a fan of reading?
 I strongly recommend Audible for listening to one free audio book each month – I use it when travelling and when I need a little bit of “me time” during a busy working day.